 Last Updated on

-Scentbird is a perfume subscription service that helps members find their signature fragrance without ever having to leave the comfort of their own home.
-They offer options for both men and women so that anyone can join.
+The Scentbird subscription service is a perfume subscription service that helps members find their signature fragrance without ever having to leave the comfort of their own home.

-Their easy to use website has plenty of fragrance note options.
-You can also sift through perfumes by brand names.
+Their easy to use website has plenty of fragrance options with details.
+You can also sift through designer perfumes by brand names.
 They have plenty of picks that are more familiar than the one I chose, like Prada and Michael Kors for example.
 It seems like they have something for everyone.
-New subscribers get to fill their queue with the ones that they would like to try, so you know what you are getting each month.
+New perfume subscribers get to fill their queue with the ones that they would like to try, so you know what you are getting each month in your subscription box.

 I literally have a drawer full of the little vials that come along with every order that I place from Sephora or Ulta.
 However, since I had added some hard to find boutique perfumes to my queue, I felt a lot differently about Scentbird than I had about similar subscription services.
 I think that they have extra value because they have some harder to find items.